oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Required:
 - Java and extensive comfort writing Java applications
-- Familiarity with Angular JS: the developer working on this project will need to understand how Oppia's frontend works
+- Familiarity with AngularJS: the developer working on this project will need to understand how Oppia's frontend works

 Recommended:
 - Android development experience
-- Familiarity with Google app engine: depending on how the Android application is implemented, understanding how app engine serves content may be critical for implementing the app (we use Python in our app engine implementation)
+- Familiarity with Google App Engine (Python): depending on how the Android application is implemented, understanding how App Engine serves content may be critical for implementing the app
 - Familiarity with RESTful APIs